 I am not a licensed instructor and I have no intention on making concrete recommendations to any prospective blind shooters.
-These 30 questions and their answers below are merely for the purposes of answering the types of questions I have been asked throughout the years.
-In addition, I have posted some relevant videos and photos from my life to better enhance some answers by sharing some of my personal experiences, including some audio notes of my first official class in pistol marksmanship from the Army ROTC, fall 1991.
+These questions and their answers below are merely for the purposes of answering the types of questions I have been asked throughout the years.
+In addition, I have posted some relevant videos and photos from my own life to better enhance some answers by sharing some of my personal experiences, including some audio notes of my first official class in pistol marksmanship from the Army ROTC, fall 1991.
+But beware, although I have privately mentored other blind people around the nation, whose stories and mannerisms I felt matched well with firearms, whether that be for target shooting, hunting, or even obtaining their own concealed weapons permits, I maintain that anyone trying this should keep such aspirations to themselves for their own safety, given the current political climate towards the blind.

 Index of page